aws-samples/unishop-monolith-to-microservices/MonoToMicroLegacy/README.md

 1. Register yourself into the application.
 You just need to provide an e-mail, and at this point to simplify our interactions it doesn't need to be a valid one.
 However, **be sure of taking note of it**.
 We are going to need it later.
 2. Check the output at your browser's developer console.
 You will get something like `{uuid: "f031e124-f75a-4112-1234-78abbcc9d070", email: "<provided email>} "User Signed Up"`.
 Take note of this UUID as this is going to identify this user and it's basket.
 3. Log in into the application.
 You just need to provide the registered email.
-Check that the message `[] "Got the cart"` will appear.
+Check that the message `[] "Got the cart"` will appear in console.
 4. Add/remove items to your shopping cart.
 Check the outputs at the browser's console.

 </details>